-If you’re looking for the best day trips from Colorado Springs that are less than an hour away, keep reading.
+If you’re looking for the best day trips from Colorado Springs to visit this year, keep reading.

-And you can make a plan to have to visit multiple destinations, or make a fun weekend excursion out of it.
+You can make a plan to have to visit multiple destinations or national parks, or make a fun weekend excursion out of it.

 How?
-All of the day trips from Colorado Springs listed below can also be considered half-day adventures.
+All of the day trips from Colorado Springs listed below are just an hour or two away and can be considered half-day adventures.